zflat/xmlim/docs/watch.md

                      <options: svg|mermaid>

 DESCRIPTION
-  Watches all *.xml documents in the directory and generates a new diagram when a file changes
+  Find all XML files in DIR and watch them for changes.
+  Re-generate diagrams for the XML files that change.

 EXAMPLES
-  $ xmlim watch dir data.xml
+  $ xmlim watch dir ./example_files/
 ```

 ## `xmlim watch file FILE`

-Watches the XML document and generates a new diagram when the file changes
+Watch FILE for changes and re-generate diagrams from XML files found

 ```
 USAGE